Pectus excavatum repair

 After the Procedure

-It is common for children to stay in the hospital for 1 week.
-How long your child stays will probably depend on the level of discomfort after surgery.
+It is common for children to stay in the hospital for 3 to 7 days.
+How long your child stays depends on how well the recovery is going.

 Pain is common after the surgery.
 For the first few days, your child may receive strong pain medicine in the vein (through an IV) or through a catheter placed in the spine (an epidural).
 After that, pain is usually managed with medicines taken by mouth.